 In Alabama, workers’ compensation is meant to make the process of recovering damages easier.
 In some cases, that means workers who are injured don’t need to hire a lawyer.
 However, workplace injury cases can easily become complicated.

-- Your claim is denied.
+- Your claim is denied

-- Your ability to do your job has been affected.
+- Your ability to do your job has been affected

-- You have trouble getting your necessary treatment.
+- You have trouble getting your necessary treatment

-- Your permanent disability rating is called into question.
+- Your permanent disability rating is called into question

-- You have a hearing for your workers’ compensation.
+- You have a hearing for your workers’ compensation

 There will be times when your employer’s insurance company does not want to give you the money you deserve.
-A Birmingham injury attorney can help you get a settlement that will let you move on from your accident.
+A Birmingham workplace injury attorney can help you get a settlement that will let you move on from your accident.

-Can My Workers’ Comp Claim Be Denied?
+Can My Workers’ Compensation Claim Get Denied?

 There are certain situations in which an insurance company will deny your workers’ compensation claim.
+According to the Alabama Department of Labor, there are some exceptions to workers’ compensation that can result in your claim getting denied.
 Your claim may be denied if you were:

 - Not working or not on your job site at the time of your accident